We Cannot Afford To Continue The Status Quo

 Housing

 The American Dream is being priced out.
-The people who make Clark County run—our teachers, nurses, service workers, and young families—are being squeezed out by soaring rents and housing costs.
+Locals are being squeezed out by soaring rents and housing costs.

 As County Commissioner, Minja will: